w3f/Grant-Milestone-Delivery/README_2.md

 3. Label the file as "project_name_milestone_number.md".
 4. Fill out the template with the details of your project.
 5. Once you have completed the application, click on "create new pull request".
+6. Grants Evaluators can accept the PR to accept the deliverable.

 *Grant application can be amended at any time, leading to a need for reevaluation by the Committee.*